learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-080320-module-2-code-challenge---late-show-1599055692/README.md

 For each Episode, show the:

-- date of the Episode
+x date of the Episode
-- rating for the Appearance
+x rating for the Appearance

 Each Episode date should link to the show page for that Episode.